nervosnetwork/docs/docs/getting-started/mine.md

 The miner process of CKB is not integrated with the main CKB process.
 So to run the CKB miner, you need to open another shell instance while keeping the `ckb run` process still alive.

-Open another shell in your node configuration folder `ckb-dev` or `ckb-testnet`:
+Open another shell in your node configuration folder `ckb-testnet`:
 ```shell
 ckb miner
 ```